ga-wdi-pvd/angular-routing/readme.md

 The process of requiring dependencies in Angular is called **dependency injection**.
 It's an extremely important part of Angular since this framework is all about modules being dependent on other modules.

 So what is Dependency Injection?
 It is a fancy word that simply means, as an angular developer, we need to manually specify the objects and libraries that we want a component to use, at the moment we need to use them.
 The component does not locate dependencies on its own.
-Dependency Injection helps in making components reusable, maintanable, and testable.
+Dependency Injection helps in making components reusable, maintainable, and testable.
 It also makes dependencies configurable.

 Read more about Dependency Injection [here](https://www.tutorialspoint.com/angularjs/angularjs_dependency_injection.htm)